-Materials that react with other substances by giving off electrons and undergoing reduction.
-This reaction may result in fire or explosion.
+Oxidizers are materials that react with other substances by giving off electrons and undergoing reduction.
+This reaction may result in a fire or explosion.
 The intensity of the reaction depends on the oxidizing-reducing potential of the materials involved.
 The following steps must be followed.